donmor/GunUtils-Mod-Dst/Readme_en.txt

 			Auto-mode interval multiplier.
 The minimum is 1 and the default is 2.
 		*GetIntervalMult()[R]
 			Returns current interval multiplier.
+		·SetSafeDamage((float)val)
+			Define the damage when the gun can't fire.
+Usually set on rifles with a bayonet.
 		*SetOffsetFn((function(count))fn)
 			Set a function of bullets shot in a burst, which returns an offset angle that affects the ballistic model of mode BURST and AUTO.
 If not set, the offset will be always 0.
 		*SetRange((float)val)